queilawithaQ/lightning-rfc/02-peer-protocol.md

     commitment transaction, as calculated in [BOLT #3](03-transactions.md#fee-calculation).
   - SHOULD set the initial `fee_satoshis` according to its estimate of cost of inclusion in a block.
+  - SHOULD set `fee_range` according to the minimum and maximum fees it is prepared to pay for a close transaction.
   - MUST set `signature` to the Bitcoin signature of the close transaction, as specified in [BOLT #3](03-transactions.md#closing-transaction).